Alec Baldwin to be charged with involuntary manslaughter in 'Rust' set shooting

 "We intend to bring the full truth to light and believe Hannah will be exonerated of wrongdoing by a jury,” Jason Bowles said.

-It was unclear when Baldwin and Gutierrez-Reed might be required to appear in state court in Santa Fe once charges are filed.
-Defendants can participate remotely in some initial court proceedings or ask to have their first appearance waived.
+It was unclear when Baldwin and Gutierrez-Reed might be required to appear in court in Santa Fe once charges are filed.
+Defendants can participate remotely in many initial court proceedings or seek to have their first appearance waived.

 Santa Fe County Sheriff Adan Mendoza, who led the initial investigation into Hutchins' death, has described “a degree of neglect” on the film set.
 But he left decisions about potential criminal charges to prosecutors after delivering the results of a yearlong investigation in October.
 That report did not specify how live ammunition wound up on the film set.